 (Photo by Nicholas Kitto)

 She also designed bronze ornaments gracing the base of the War Memorial on the Bund that opened earlier the same year.
-(Which suggests she should have arrived at least a year earlier; there could be an error in Jiganoff).

 From Robert Bickers: